williamthecon/williamthecon.github.io/de/books/endpoints.md

 # Endpoints

-Just to prevent you from getting confused: This endpoint, although currently being named `/books2/`, is a new version of the current `/books/` endpoint (as of `10.12.23`).
-To not hinder the `/books/` traffic, this is developed here and later when finished transfered back to the other address.
+Just to prevent you from getting confused: This endpoint, although currently being named `/de/books/`, is a new version of the current `/books/` endpoint (as of `10.12.23`).
+To not hinder the `/books/` traffic, this is developed here and later when finished, the `/books/` endpoint will be removed.
 The reason, why this can't really be a branch on Github, is that only the main branch is used for Github Pages.
-Because this needs to be checked to ensure that it works, this endpoint `/books2/` was created and is used.
+And because the `/{language}/*` paths were just introduced, this is developed here.

 __Content-Overview__: